Great Valley School District

-Great Valley School District is located in southeastern Pennsylvania, in the Philadelphia suburbs, specifically in the Delaware Valley region known as the Main Line, in eastern Chester County.
-The district provides public education for students in Charlestown, East Whiteland, and Willistown townships, as well as Malvern borough.
+Great Valley School District is located on the Philadelphia Main Line in eastern Chester County, Pennsylvania.
+The district provides public education for students in Charlestown, East Whiteland, and Willistown townships, as well as the borough of Malvern.
+It includes the Frazer census-designated place and a portion of the Paoli CDP.
 The district is located in the general area known locally as Great Valley.

+Its headquarters are in East Whiteland Township, Pennsylvania.

+History

-Due to the COVID-19 pandemic, the district operated virtually from March 12, 2020 to August 30, 2021 and had a mask mandate implemented from 2020 to 2022.
+Due to the COVID-19 pandemic, the district operated virtually from March 12, 2020 to August 30, 2021, and had a mask mandate implemented from 2020 to 2022.

-Its headquarters are in East Whiteland Township.
+In 2024, the school district made national news after school officials discovered that a group of middle school students had created more than 20 TikTok accounts impersonating teachers.

 District schools

 The district includes four elementary schools, a middle school, and a high school.
+A 5/6 Center will open in 24-25.

 Charlestown Elementary School

 Charlestown Elementary School is located in Malvern, Pennsylvania, within Charlestown Township.
-Student hours are from 9:00 a.m. to 3:38 p.m.

-The school enrolls about 378 students in grades kindergarten through fifth grade per year, and the student–teacher ratio is approximately 14:1.
-The school building was renovated in the early 2000s, when students and faculty were temporarily relocated.

 Christopher Pickell is the school principal.

 General Wayne Elementary School

 General Wayne Elementary School is located in Malvern, Pennsylvania, within Willistown Township.
-Student hours are from 8:55 a.m. to 3:33 p.m.

 The principal is Dr. Melanie McCarthy.

 Kathryn D. Markley Elementary School

-The Kathryn Donahue Markley Elementary School, named after a former long-time principal, is located in Malvern, Pennsylvania, within East Whiteland Township.
+The Kathryn D. Markley Elementary School is located in Malvern, Pennsylvania, within East Whiteland Township.
 Dr. Marshall Hoffritz is the current principal.
-Kindergarten through fifth grade students attend the school.

 Sugartown Elementary School

 Sugartown Elementary School is located in Malvern, Pennsylvania, within Willistown Township.

-Dr. Kyle Hammond, former assistant principal at the Great Valley Middle School, was named Sugartown principal in July 2016.
+Dr. Nicole Forrest is the principal.

+Great Valley 5-6 Center

+The Great Valley 5-6 Center will open for the start of the 2024-2025 school year.
+The principal is Dr. Kyle Hammond.

 Great Valley Middle School

 Great Valley Middle School is located in East Whiteland Township, Pennsylvania, on the same campus as Great Valley High School.
-The school enrolls about 950 students per year in the sixth through eighth grades.
-The student to teacher ratio is about 16:1.